TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 .. important::

    Please note that the section "CONVERT REST TO “READABLE” FORMATS" in part 3 is slightly outdated.
-Currently, using the docker container for :ref:`rendering
+Currently, using the Docker container for :ref:`rendering
    <rendering-docs>` is the recommended approach.
 If you edit on Github directly,
    Github preview should be sufficient for making small changes.